Russell-S-Harper/FLT/README.md

 ## How It Works

 Versions of `gcc` v9.0+ have an option `-fdiagnostics-format=json` to output errors and warnings in JSON.
-The JSON indicates exactly where the issues are.
-With a bit of substitution hocus-pocus it is possible to use `gcc` and `PHP` to parse the source code and determine where to substitute FLT code!
+The JSON indicates exactly where the issues are including error messages, line numbers, and column positions.
+With a bit of substitution hocus-pocus to deliberately generate errors, it is possible to use `gcc` and `PHP` to parse the source code and determine where to substitute FLT code!

 ## Inspiration